alexgshijan/bookswithsyro/src/content/blog/seasons.md

 With each dedication symbolising a step towards true Worship. this season reminds us of God's call to consecrate ourselves as His people and prepare for the eternal dwelling with Christ.
 However, only those who remain vigilant, like the wise virgins, will be ready to enter the tabernacle of heaven when the Master comes.
 Just as in the parable of the ten virgins, the Church - the Bride - must endure trials and remain watchful to prepare for her bridgegroom's arrival.

-in this season, the Church teaches us to live with heaven in our sights.
+In this season, the Church teaches us to live with heaven in our sights.
 Though this world will pass away, we are called to remain vigilant, preparing ourselves for Christ's return, so he may welcome us into his heavenly dwelling.